codex-team/editor.js/docs/installation.md

 #### Use `isReady` promise.

-After you create a new `EditorJS` object it contains `isReady` property.
+After you create a new `EditorJS` object it will contain `isReady` property.
-It is a Promise object resolved when editor is ready to work and rejected otherwise.
+It is a Promise object that resolves when the editor will be ready to work and rejected otherwise.
-If there is an error during initialization `isReady` promise will be rejected with error message.
+If there is an error during initialization `isReady` promise will be rejected with an error message.

 ```javascript
 var editor = new EditorJS();